 Poor rhinoplasty results and postoperative deformities are often due to the normal healing process but may be caused by the lack of skill, knowledge or experience of the rhinoplasty surgeon performing the initial rhinoplasty surgery.
 While the abnormalities requiring revision rhinoplasty can be subtle, the rhinoplasty operation required to correct them is often much more difficult and time-consuming than the primary rhinoplasty.

-Healthy men and women who have had a primary rhinoplasty and are not satisfied with the postoperative appearance or who are experiencing difficulty breathing through the nose may be candidates for revision rhinoplasty.
+Healthy patients after primary rhinoplasty and are not satisfied with the postoperative appearance or who are experiencing difficulty breathing through the nose may be candidates for revision rhinoplasty.

 Can I view Dr. Harmych’s Revision Rhinoplasty Before and After photos?

 Yes.
-During your private consultation you will have the opportunity to view additional revision rhinoplasty photographs.
+During your private consultation you will have the opportunity to view some of Dr. Harmych’s revision rhinoplasty photographs.
 Dr. Harmych also offers computerized imaging to help patient’s visualize the anticipated results of surgery and help guide the consultation.

 Does Dr. Harmych perform many revision rhinoplasty procedures?

 Yes.
 Dr. Harmych’s practice is solely focused on surgery of the face, neck and nose.
-Dr. Harmych does not perform breast, body or abdominal surgery.
 In fact, a substantial proportion of all surgical procedures performed by Dr. Harmych are rhinoplasty and revision rhinoplasty.
 Many of these patients also suffer from nasal breathing problems as a result of prior rhinoplasty surgery.
 Dr. Harmych also specializes in functional rhinoplasty, or rhinoplasty to fix nasal breathing problems.

-Those considering rhinoplasty or revision rhinoplasty should carefully evaluate their surgeon’s training, credentials adn experience.
-Dr. Brian Harmych is board-certified by the American Academy of Otolaryngology – Head and Neck Surgery and is one of the only fellowship-trained Facial Plastic & Reconstructive rhinoplasty surgeons in the Cleveland area.
+Those considering rhinoplasty or revision rhinoplasty should carefully evaluate their surgeon’s training and credentials.
+Dr. Brian Harmych is double board-certified by the American Board of Facial Plastic and Reconstructive Surgery and the American Board of Otolaryngology – Head and Neck Surgery and is one of the only fellowship-trained Facial Plastic & Reconstructive rhinoplasty surgeons in the Cleveland area.
 He has the knowledge and expertise to offer the best cosmetic result while maintaining nasal function.
-Schedule a free consultation with Dr. Harmych and learn more about your options for Revision Rhinoplasty in Cleveland, Ohio.
+Schedule a consultation with Dr. Harmych and learn more about your options for Rhinoplasty or Revision Rhinoplasty in Cleveland, Ohio.